Rafael Jodar Competing at ATP Next Gen Finals

-JEDDAH, Saudi Arabia – Virginia sophomore Rafael Jódar will compete at the 2025 Next Gen ATP Finals presented by PIF Dec.
+JEDDAH, Saudi Arabia – Virginia sophomore Rafael Jódar is competing at the 2025 Next Gen ATP Finals presented by PIF Dec.
 17-21 at the King Abdullah Sports City in Jeddah, Saudi Arabia.

 The field of eight of the top under-20 players in the world includes Jódar, Learner Tien, Alexander Blockx, Dino Prizmic, Martin Landaluce, Nicolai Budkov Kjaer, Nishesh Basavareddy and Justin Engle.